Information Mainly for Precinct 19-24 Voters

 NOTE: This web page has general

-information about elections and the Precinct 19-24 polling place.
-It
+information about elections and specific information about the Precinct

-stays pretty much the same for each election.
+19-24 polling place.
+It should stay pretty much the same for each

-Detailed information about preceding elections
+Detailed information about preceding elections can be found

 here.